opus-research/jgit/Documentation/technical/reftable.md

 The index block header starts with the high bit set.
 This identifies the block as an index block, and not as a ref block, log block or file footer.
-The `block_len` field in an index block is 30-bits network byte order, and allowed to occupy space normally used by the block type in other blocks.
-This supports indexes significantly larger than the file's `block_size`.
+The `block_len` field in an index block is 31-bits network byte order, and allowed to occupy space normally used by the block type in other blocks.
+This supports single-level indexes significantly larger than the file's `block_size`, up to 1.9 GiB.

 The `restart_offset` and `restart_count` fields are identical in format, meaning and usage as in ref blocks.

-To reduce the number of reads required for random access in very large files, the index block may be larger than the other blocks.
+To reduce the number of reads required for random access in very large files the index block may be larger than the other blocks.
 However, readers must hold the entire index in memory to benefit from this, so it's a time-space tradeoff in both file size and reader memory.

-Increasing the block size decreases the index size.
+Increasing the file's `block_size` decreases the index size.
+Alternatively a multi-level index may be used, keeping index blocks within the file's `block_size`, but increasing the number of blocks that need to be accessed.

 When object blocks are present the ref index block is padded with `padding` to maintain alignment for the next block.
 No padding is